makrai/notes/schuster16-enhanced-en-ud-lrec.md

   * wh-words in questions e.g. _What does Peter seem to have?_
     * [for manually annotated treebanks,] Choi and Palmer (2012) [proposed to] resolve these ambiguities [with] the indexed empty nodes
-    * the output of most constituency parsers does not contain these ... nodes
+    * the output of most constituency parsers does not contain these nodes
     * we try to solve this issue by considering the selectional restrictions

 ## 4.2 Converting to enhanced and enhanced++ dependencies

-* Currently, we don’t propagate object or nominal modifier relations in clauses with conjoined verb phrases such as “the store buys and sells cameras”.
-  [because of] many cases such as “she was reading or watching a movie”
+* Currently, we don’t propagate object or nominal modifier relations in clauses with conjoined verb phrases such as “the store buys and sells cameras” [because of] many cases such as “she was reading or watching a movie”
   * Nyblom+ (2013) successfully used a machine learning approach to solve this problem for Finnish but as there currently exists no corpus annotated

 # 5 Comparison to AMR

-* Representing the meaning of sentences as directed graphs ...
-Shieber (1984)
+* Representing the meaning of sentences as directed graphs Shieber (1984)
 * Abstract Meaning Representation (AMR) (Banarescu+ 2013)
   * received significant attention in recent years
 * compared to UD graphs, [AMR] aims to abstract further away from the surface
 * [AMR] encodes sentences using PropBank framesets (Palmer+ 2005) and approximately 100 fixed relations.
-This makes AMR a deeper
+This makes AMR deeper
 * The expressivity of AMR [is constrained by the] set of PropBank framesets
-  * particularly problematic for neologisms such as to venmo
+  * particularly problematic for neologisms such as _to venmo_
 * our representation does not [distinguish between comitative] and instrumental
   * AMR requires SRL which is very hard